Alcohol Use

 Mutual-Support Groups

-Support groups like Alcoholics Anonymous® (also known as “AA”) and other 12-step programs provide peer support for people quitting or cutting back on their drinking.
-Combined with treatment led by health care providers, mutual-support groups can offer a valuable added layer of support.
+Support groups like Alcoholics Anonymous® (also known as “AA”) and other 12-step programs provide peer support for people interested in reducing or stopping drinking.
+Combined with treatment led by health care providers, mutual-support groups can offer a valuable additional support.